-GULFPORT, Mississippi — A South Mississippi man faces trial in a federal fraud case alleging he lied about his past employment to get $25,800 in oil-spill recovery money.
+GULFPORT, Mississippi — A South Mississippi man is scheduled for trial Feb.
+18 on federal charges that he faked documents about his employment to receive $36,000 in oil-spill recovery money.

 Information from: The Sun Herald, http://www.sunherald.com